Wallet::Config

 Specifies the keytab to use to authenticate to kadmind.
 The principal whose key is stored in this keytab must have the ability to create, modify, inspect, and delete any principals that should be managed by the wallet.
 (In MIT Kerberos kadm5.acl parlance, this is admci privileges.)

-KEYTAB_FILE must be set to use keytab objects.
+KEYTAB_FILE must be set to use keytab objects with any backend other than Active Directory.

 KEYTAB_FLAGS